Thank you for considering volunteering for the Second Judicial Circuit Guardian ad Litem Program!

 ❶ Fill out and submit a Volunteer Application or call Maritza Waddle with any questions or concerns.

-❷ Your application will be reviewed and you will receive a telephone call from our volunteer recruiter, Maritza Waddle, to schedule a telephone interview.
+❷ Your application will be reviewed and you will be contacted by our volunteer recruiter, Maritza Waddle, to schedule an interview.
+Interviews can be held virtually or in person.

 The Next Steps…